 Mark has spent most of his career in differing forms of education.
 Currently the Managing Director and founding Partner of Connect Communication, he has spent the last 19 years facilitating workshops and seminars here in Hong Kong and throughout Asia Pacific.
 Whilst most of his training has been with large financial, legal, and corporate organisations, he has also run numerous programmes for the Hong Kong Government and various educational establishments.
 This includes the Hong Kong University, The HKUST, The Chinese University of Hong Kong, The ESF, and The Chinese International School.
 Prior to his present position, Mark was a teacher.
 Starting off in an Inner London Comprehensive School (many years ago!), he went on to work in a special needs school in Zimbabwe, a state school in New Zealand, and finally was the Principal of a small private school in Hong Kong.
 Mark has been living in Hong Kong for 29 years.
 A graduate from Queens University, Belfast, he holds a Masters degree in Educational Management.
 He is married with 4 children.
 Three of them went through the ESF, from Primary 1 to Secondary 13, before going on to universities in England, Australia, and the USA.
 His fourth child is currently enjoying life at Bradbury.

-Peter Wong, Partner, Education Sector Head for KPMG China and member of KPMG’s Global Education Sector.
-Over 15 years experience in providing audit and advisory services to prominent multinational organisations and public sector organisations in a diverse range of industries.
+Peter Wong has over 15 years experience in providing audit and advisory services to prominent multinational organisations and public sector organisations in a diverse range of industries.
 Works with number of prominent international schools and higher education institutions in Hong Kong and from overseas.

 Jessie is the General Manager of the British Chamber and is responsible for the overall operation of the Chamber.
 She seeks opportunities for committee members to meet and speak privately with government officials and other prominent member of the community to discuss issues that are of concern.
 Additionally, Jessie also looks after the Construction Industry Committee and the Education Committee.